Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Experimental

 \subsubsection{Large scale structures and breakdown spot matching}

-Global microscopic observations of breakdown features on anode and cathode were done using SmartScope FLASH~200 light microscope at Uppsala University.
+Global microscopic observations of the breakdown features of the anode and cathode were done using SmartScope FLASH~200 light microscope at Uppsala University.
 First, the corresponding areas on anode and cathode were scanned with$~$1~$\mu$m/px resolution.
 The single scans were then stitched together to form a larger map.
-Next, the analysis of the larger maps was done using a dedicated MATLAB script, similar to one described in \cite{Profatilova2020BDSystem}.
-An automatic circle-finding routine was used at the initial stage to create an array with the coordinates of the recognized surface features with first estimate for the circles' radii.
-A link between the anode and cathode images and coordinates was done semi-manually and resulted in a set of the transformation factors (a scale, a rotation angle and translation x and y positions) that allowed for direct comparison of the features on anode and cathode for the same breakdown, see fig.~\ref{fig:MATLAB}.
+The larger maps were then analyzed using a dedicated MATLAB script, similar to the one described in~\cite{Profatilova2020BDSystem}.
+An automatic circle-finding routine was used at the initial stage to create an array with the coordinates of the recognized surface features, with a first estimate for the circles' radii.
+A link between the anode and cathode images and coordinates was done semi-manually and resulted in a set of the transformation factors (a scale, a rotation angle and translation x and y positions) that allowed for direct comparison of the features on anode and cathode for the same breakdown, see Fig.~\ref{fig:MATLAB}.